-The following tables detail activity under the 2018 and 2021 Share Repurchase Programs during the thirteen weeks ended January 29, 2022.
+The following table details activity under the 2021 Share Repurchase Program during the thirteen weeks ended January 28, 2023.
 Refer to Note 13 of the Notes to the Consolidated Financial Statements as set forth in Part II, Item 8. of this Annual Report on Form 10-K for additional information regarding our share repurchase programs.